 Method 2: Install Google Chrome on Ubuntu 24.04 Via the GUI

-First, download Google Chrome’s deb file from the official website:
+First, download Chrome’s deb file from the official website:

 sudo apt install gnome-software

-After installing the gnome-software, navigate to the downloaded .deb file (the default location is Downloads), right-click it, and select the Open With option:
+Navigate to the downloaded deb file (usually in Downloads), right-click it, and select Open With:

 Method 3: Install Google Chrome on Ubuntu 24.04 Using the Official Repository